Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

-The pseudocode for our custom glider dive simulator is given in Algorithm~\ref{alg:glidersim}.
+The pseudocode for our glider dive simulator is given in Algorithm~\ref{alg:glidersim}.
 The \textit{inputs} to the simulator are the glider state $\mathbf{s}$, action $\mathbf{a}$, bearing $\beta$, current forecasts $\hat{\mathbf{q}}$ and bathymetry $\mathbf{b}$.
 The \textit{output} of the simulator is the post-dive state $\mathbf{s}'$.
 We note that, unlike in the MDP states described in Section~\ref{subsec:mdp_formulation}, in which the glider is always at the surface, the internal glider states in the simulator also contain a depth level.
 We denote this internal state as $\mathbf{g}$.
-Querying the forecast and bathymetry is denoted $\hat{\mathbf{q}}(\mathbf{g})$ and $\mathbf{b}(\mathbf{g})$.
+Querying the forecast and bathymetry are denoted $\hat{\mathbf{q}}(\mathbf{g})$ and $\mathbf{b}(\mathbf{g})$.

 The main loop of the algorithm (\texttt{SimulateDive}) simulates the characteristic seesaw-like motion by chaining together upwards and downwards steady-state phases (\texttt{SteadyUp} and \texttt{SteadyDown}) until the number of yos to perform is exhausted.
 The \texttt{SteadyDown} method simulates a downward steady-state phase by repeatedly propagating the glider to the next forecast cell.
 The \texttt{SteadyUp} method does the same except with the glider moving upwards.
-The general idea is that, as the forecast currents are constant in a grid cell, the glider state can be propagated linearly within that cell until the cell border is hit (\texttt{TimeToNextCell}).
-Glider horizontal speed $s \in \mathbb{R}^+$ and vertical speed (depth rate) $w_g \in \mathbb{R}^+$ are calculated (\texttt{GliderFlightModel}) using the approach of Merckelbach \textit{et al.}~\cite{merckelbachDynamicFlightModel2019}.
+The general idea is that, as the forecast currents are representative for a whole grid cell, the glider state can be propagated linearly within that cell until the cell border is hit (\texttt{TimeToNextCell}).
+Glider horizontal speed $s \in \mathbb{R}^+$ and vertical speed (rate of change of depth) $w_g \in \mathbb{R}^+$ are calculated (\texttt{GliderFlightModel}) using the approach of Merckelbach \textit{et al.}~\cite{merckelbachDynamicFlightModel2019}.
 This takes into account the control parameters in $\mathbf{c}$ as well as water properties.
 The flight model parameters are fit to historical glider data from the region of interest.
 Acceleration is applied to the glider speeds as determined by the current forecast and drag coefficients $\theta_{\text{drag\_i}}, \theta_{\text{drag\_j}}$ that are part of the simulator parameters.